capnproto/capnproto-rust/README.md

 ## Getting Started

-To compile, get the latest version of Rust and do:
+To compile, get the latest (trunk) version of Rust and do:
 ```
 $ rustc capnprust/capnprust.rc
 ```